About This Website

 limit the search to flowers found near that location.
 Your location is

 initially set to near where your computer is located.
-Adjust the Google map
+Press the

 you are close to where the flowers were located.
 Then single-click to set

-the right) to mark the selected location.
+the location of the flowers.
 Plants that have not been observed near

 this location are excluded from the search results.
 Plants that are more common